openedx/cs_comments_service/README.rst

 To initialize indices:

 Setup search indices.
-Note that the command below creates `comment` and `comment_thread` indices.
+Note that the command below creates `comments_20161220185820323` and `comment_threads_20161220185820323` indices and assigns `comments` and `comment_threads` aliases.
+This will enable you to swap out indices (e.g. rebuild_index) without having to take downtime or modify code with a new index name.

 .. code-block:: bash